o-ran-sc/nonrtric/test/common/README.md

 | --------- | ----------- |
 | `<response-code>` | Expected http response code |

-# Description of functions in pa_api_functions.sh #
+# Description of functions in a1pms_api_functions.sh #

 ## General ##

-Both PMS version 1 and 2 are supported.
-The version is controlled by the env variable `$PMS_VERSION` set in the test env file.
+Both A1PMS version 1 and 2 are supported.
+The version is controlled by the env variable `$A1PMS_VERSION` set in the test env file.
 For api function in version 2, an url prefix is added if configured.

-## Function: use_agent_rest_http ##
+## Function: use_a1pms_rest_http ##

-Use http for all API calls to the Policy Agent.
+Use http for all API calls to the A1PMS.
 This is the default.
 | arg list |
 |--|
 | None |

-## Function: use_agent_rest_https ##
+## Function: use_a1pms_rest_https ##

-Use https for all API calls to the Policy Agent.
+Use https for all API calls to the A1PMS.
 | arg list |
 |--|
 | None |

-## Function: use_agent_dmaap_http ##
+## Function: use_a1pms_dmaap_http ##

-Send and recieve all API calls to the Policy Agent over Dmaap via the MR over http.
+Send and recieve all API calls to the A1PMS over Dmaap via the MR over http.
 | arg list |
 |--|
 | None |

-## Function: use_agent_dmaap_https ##
+## Function: use_a1pms_dmaap_https ##

-Send and recieve all API callss to the Policy Agent over Dmaap via the MR over https.
+Send and recieve all API callss to the A1PMS over Dmaap via the MR over https.
 | arg list |
 |--|
 | None |

-## Function: start_policy_agent ##
+## Function: start_a1pms ##

-Start the Policy Agent container or corresponding kube resources depending on docker/kube mode.
+Start the A1PMS container or corresponding kube resources depending on docker/kube mode.
 | arg list |
 |--|
 | `<logfile-prefix>` |